hansdf/tasks_manager/README.md

-# tasks_manager
-CLI based tasks manager
+# CLI based tasks manager

-# roadmap for this project!
+roadmap for this project!

-# create a main class to act as menu / body, showing all the tasks
-# create methods to add, delete, and update(task done/changed) tasks (read about CRUD)
+create a main class to act as menu / body, showing all the tasks create methods to add, delete, and update(task done/changed) tasks (read about CRUD)

-# implement some sort of db system to save the tasks list when finished
+implement some sort of db system to save the tasks list when finished
-    # experiment with JSON?
+    experiment with JSON?

-# add error handling
+add error handling

-# additional functionality with more advanced methods, such as search or filter specific tasks
+additional functionality with more advanced methods, such as search or filter specific tasks